-The quarter one market report 2017 has now been released, delivering some interesting market figures for investors, buyers, landlords, and tenants.
+The quarter two market report 2017 has now been released, delivering some interesting market figures for investors, buyers, landlords, and tenants.

 The leasing trend by apartment type is facing an interesting move from the 1 bedroom apartments towards the 2 bedroom apartments, and from the 3 and 4 bedroom apartments in the villas and townhouses.
 This demand of the 2 bedrooms didn’t happen since the Q4 of 2015.
 The studio demand remains stable and its tenants are more insensitive to the market fluctuations since the beginning of the Q1 of 2017.

-Moving to the sales demand by area, Al Reem Island continuously occupies the biggest chunk of the market in terms of sales, and by the looks of the latest figures, it has passed the highs seen in Q1 of 2016.
+Moving to the sales demand by area, Al Reem Island continuously occupies the biggest chunk of the market in terms of sales, and by the looks of the latest figures, has faced an important decrease comparing to Q1 of 2017.

-The real estate market trends by apartment type reveal a stable progression, and only shows signs of decrease amongst the 2 and 3 bedroom units in Q1 of 2017.
-The Studios, 1 and 4 bedroom units have shown a stable increase in Q1 of 2017.
+The sales real estate market trends by apartment type reveal a stable progression, and only shows signs of decrease among the 4 plus bedrooms units in Q2 of 2017.
+The Studios, 1 and 2 bedroom units have shown a noticeable increase in Q2 of 2017.

-The bigger units of 5 and 6 bedrooms show an outstanding progression in Q1 being compared to the previous quarters, overtaking the 2 bedroom and 3 bedroom villas.
+The bigger units of 5 and 6 bedrooms show an outstanding progression in Q2 being compared to the previous quarter, overtaking the 2 bedroom and 3 bedroom villas.

-The overall real estate market is facing a slowdown; however, a considerable number of units are being injected in the market targeting both investors and end users.
+The estate market is facing a slowdown; however, a considerable number of units are being injected in the market targeting both investors and end users.